 spaces and is open Fridays, Saturdays and Sundays.

-Dining: The dining options in Bonita Springs and Estero are growing too and
+Dining: The dining options in Bonita Springs are growing too and

 certainly too numerous to mention more than a handful here.
 For the finest of